hakolao/bevy_vulkano_ios/README.md

 This app is a working example running [Bevy](https://github.com/bevyengine) and [Vulkano](https://github.com/vulkano-rs/vulkano) on iOS.

-The app bundle has been generated using [cargo-mobile](https://github.com/BrainiumLLC/cargo-mobile).
+The app bundle has been generated using [cargo-mobile](https://github.com/BrainiumLLC/cargo-mobile). `MoltenVK` framework from VulkanSDK has been added using xcode.

 ## Run